sampath-devops/Kubernetes-Notes/README.md

 				--> Storage volumes
 				--> Cloud-specific integrations

-2. Data Plane (Worker Nodes) :
-    - Responsible for actually running the application workloads
+ 2. Data Plane (Worker Nodes) : Responsible for actually running the application workloads

-   		- Key Components:
+			- Key components
    			- Kubelet : Agent running on each worker node.
 Responsible for running Pods
                          	- Monitoring container health and Communicating status to API Server
 							 - Example If a pod fails → kubelet reports it to API server so Kubernetes can recreate it

 			- Container Runtime : Responsible for running containers inside pods
    									- Popular runtimes:
    										--> containerd
    										--> CRI-O
 			- NOTE: Kubernetes uses OCI-compatible runtimes
 			- Kube-Proxy : Provides networking for pods
-     - 												- It Manages:
+       					        				- It Manages:
    															--> Pod-to-Pod communication
    															--> Service load balancing
    															--> Cluster networking rules